My dialect/idiolect

 Spelling/writing

-I generally use American spellings; however, I have some inclination to use British-style double l's (e.g. travelling), and I'm not particularly consistent.
+I generally use American spellings; however, I have some inclination to use British-style double l's (e.g. travelling), which I'm not particularly consistent about.

 I tend to put punctuation outside quotation marks, unless it's part of the quoted sentence.